 Fuel cells may well replace batteries as the power source for electric cars.
-They consume hydrogen, a gas which could be delivered, for example using surplus electricity from wind power plants.
-In any case, the platinum used in fuel cells is uncommon and incredibly costly, which has been a constraining component in applications up to now.
+They consume hydrogen, a gas that could be delivered, for example, using surplus electricity from wind power plants.
+In any case, the platinum used in fuel cells is uncommon and incredibly costly, which has been a constraining component in applications.

-In fuel cells, hydrogen reacts with oxygen to create water, producing power all the while.
+In fuel cells, hydrogen reacts with oxygen to create water, producing power.
 Sophisticated catalysts at the electrodes are required to optimize this conversion.
 Platinum plays a central role in the oxygen-reduction reaction.

 Scientists at the Technical University of Munich (TUM) have now optimized the size of the platinum particles to such a degree that the particles perform at levels twice as high as the best processes commercially available today.

 How small can a cluster of platinum atoms be and still have a highly active catalytic effect?

 Roland Fischer, Professor of Inorganic and Organometallic Chemistry, who led the study, said, “It turns out that there are certain optimum sizes for platinum stacks.”